Easy-to-read medicine information about cyclizine – what it is, how to take cyclizine safely and possible side effects.

-Cyclizine is available as an injection or as tablets.
-In New Zealand, cyclizine tablets can be bought from a pharmacy without a prescription, after consultation with your pharmacist.
+Cyclizine is available as an injection or as tablets (50 mg).
+In New Zealand, cyclizine tablets can be bought from a pharmacy without a prescription, after consultation with a pharmacist (pharmacist-only medicine).

-- The dose of cyclizine is 1 tablet (50 milligrams) up to 3 times a day.
+- The dose of cyclizine is 1 tablet (50 mg) up to 3 times a day.

 - When used for motion sickness, it should be taken at least 1 to 2 hours before departing.
 If you are going on a long journey, you can then take further doses every 8 hours if needed.